Other / mixed grade configuration · Shreveport, LA

 How many students attend Magnolia School of Excellence?

 Magnolia School of Excellence has 1,430 students enrolled.
-It is a other school in Shreveport, LA.
+It is a public school in Shreveport, LA.

 What is the student-teacher ratio at Magnolia School of Excellence?